Food and Nutrition - NCEA Level 1

 Course Description

-In Food and Nutrition students develop an understanding of the factors that influence the well-being of individuals and families within the home and community and of the actions people take to enhance and sustain those environments.
+In Food and Nutrition students develop an understanding of both commercial cookery and the food choices we face in life and their impact upon our health.
 Interesting and relevant theory work will be as important as the weekly practical component.

 The following areas of study will be covered in this course: